 Dole Pineapple Plantation is located in the center of Oahu Island.
-It began as a fruit stand located in the pineapple fields and dates back from the 1950s.
+Its history begins back in 1950s as a fruit stand located in the pineapple fields.
 However, the plantation grew in popularity and has become one of Hawaii’s top attractions.
 This sprawling attraction gives visitors a look into the history of the sweet fruit and the role it played in the Hawaiian economy.

 Visiting the Dole Pineapple Plantation, travelers can sample fresh fruits, ride on a train, and travel through the fields.
 If you are going there, be sure to make it through the garden maze and learn how to pick out the freshest pineapples at the grocery store.
 For those that have never seen how pineapple grows, this is a fun way to learn about its agriculture.
 Some people think that the fruit grows underground or up in trees.
 However, it actually grows on plants.
 Travelers to the area will get to see its all stages of development.